 Ozone is composed of three oxygen atoms.
 It forms the protective layer which prevents entry of harmful ultraviolet radiation into the earth.
 The ground ozone is very harmful to human beings and the environment.

 Ground ozone interferes with the plant’s respiration process and enhances environmental stressor susceptibility.
-When ozone is inhaled by humans, reduced lung function, inflammation of airways and irritation in eyes, nose & throat are seen.
+When ozone is inhaled by humans, reduced lung function, inflammation of airways, and irritation in the eyes, nose & throat are seen.

 Safe exposure limits:

-Ozone is one criteria for AQI used by both Indian and US-EPA.
-As per Indian Government safe exposure is 0-100 ug/m3 (8 hour) and as per US-EPA, it is 0-0.054 ppm (8 hour).
+Ozone is one criteria for AQI used by both the Indian and US-EPA.
+As per the Indian Government, safe exposure is 0-100 ug/m3 (8 hours) and as per the US-EPA, it is 0-0.054 ppm (8 hours).